 Maternity Leave Lawyers Know CA’s Employment Laws

-A maternity leave lawyer is an employment lawyer who know’s a lot about California’s leave of absence laws.
+A maternity leave lawyer is an employment lawyer who know’s a lot about California’s leave of absence laws that apply to maternity leave.
 These include the California Family Rights Act (CFRA) and the Pregnancy Discrimination Leave (PDL) laws.
 They are also very familiar with the federal laws on point, the Family Medical Rights Act (FMLA).
 There are many more laws that apply.

 In a nutshell, a maternity leave attorney will be able to review your situation and let you know whether or not your employer has violated the law.
 If you need a reasonable accommodation because your doctor put you on bedrest, and your employer refused to provide you with accommodation, you might have a case.
 If you were fired shortly after you told your boss that you were pregnant, then you might have a case.